 You can apply for an ATAS certificate up to six months before the beginning of your course, therefore we strongly recommend that you apply as soon as you have received your offer of study.
-ATAS certificates usually take 20 working days to be processed but can take longer at busy times in the summer.
+ATAS certificates usually take 30 working days to be processed but can take longer at busy times in the summer.
 There is no fast track service so make sure you apply in good time.
 There is no cost to apply for an ATAS certificate.
+Do not apply for multiple ATAS certificates, if you do, you will be penalised and this will impact your ability to apply for the visa.